 In my last article, I wrote about the exploitation and social invisibility of janitors at my school.
 The police are a similar class.
 They have low paid and often miserable jobs.
 They have the distinct honor of holding a profession where almost everyone they interact with doesn’t like them.
 They are also the collective bitch of white people.
 When an affluent or middle-class socially suburban person finds themselves in the uncomfortable situation of having to cross paths with among the less desirable of their fellow citizens, they see the police as the bouncers in the club that they see the world as.
-The idea that they are threatening to or engaging in using the awesome power of the state to take someone’s freedom away is lost them because their cognitive biases restrict their perspective to the internal narration of their own life.
+The idea that they are threatening to or engaging in using the awesome power of the state to take someone’s freedom away is lost on them because their cognitive biases restrict their perspective to the internal narration of their own life.
 Effectively, they’re using a gun to handle trivialities in many cases.
 In a significant portion of the times the police are used as a tool or a threat, the situation could easily have been handled without a metaphorical or literal gun.

 From an outside perspective, this is a sociopathic level of regard for another’s humanity.
 To reduce the homeless, the dirty, the mentally ill, the poor, the varying degrees of brown, and disabled, and all of the other disaffected classes to an objectified inconvenience.
 Without a conscience, it is very rational to say “Get away or I’m sending you to an internment camp!”
 That’s what incarceration is, an internment camp.
 For the record, the median conditions of modern, American, incarceration are worse than those in Japanese-American internment camps during the Second World War.
 I don’t tattle on people to authority ever unless I believe they are a serious danger to persons, property, or privacy.
 I take the position that tolerating being uncomfortable is worth it because it isn’t worth it to throw another human being into a hole to save my feelings.
 If I have power over someone’s life or livelihood, I’m not going to use it at a whim.
 I’m not going to hurt people with it unless I’ve got a damn good reason to.
 In terms of feelings, the worst feeling that I ever feel is being dominated and overpowered.
 Most people, including myself, are not into BDSM and I’m not going to send someone to dominate someone else on my behalf unless absolutely necessary.